onqtam/headjack/docs/why/UNSURE.md

-> "The Internet is to America what America was to Britain.
-A frontier territory that will ultimately succeed even its worthy progenitor." - [Balaji](https://twitter.com/balajis/status/1774529076742754328)

 > "Without improving the systems by which humans collectively navigate the problem of mapping values to actions under shared constraints, that better tech will primarily end up used to destroy humanity, rather than sustainably accelerate it.
 The belief that better / more capable technological artifacts will alone lead to a better society is just another form of utopian delusion." - [Matthew Pirkowski](https://twitter.com/MattPirkowski/status/1770602256901243331)